CoEDL/kaldi-helpers/docs/cleaning-data-for-kaldi.md

 - Standardise variation in spelling.

-- Replace non-lexical number forms, sho
-- rthand forms, abbreviations with full lexical forms.
+- Replace non-lexical number forms, shorthand forms, abbreviations with full lexical forms.
 For example, replace numbers '9' with 'nine'.

 - Code-switching in a single tier will confuse the system.
 Best to have separate tiers for each language, and train the system on just one of the languages.

 - Out-of-vocabulary words (words that are in the corpus but not in the lexicon) will reduce the accuracy.
 Ensure that everything in the speech signal is transcribed.

 - Remove inline conventions such as speaker or language codes.

 ## Cleaning audio